Coloring of Graphs Avoiding Bicolored Paths of a Fixed Length: General Bounds

 Below are the types of probabilistic events that are not allowed: \begin{itemize} \item {Type I:} For each pair of adjacent vertices $u$ and $v$ of $G$, let $A_{u,v}$ be the event that $f(u)=f(v)$. \item {Type II:} For each $P_k$ called $P$, let $A_P$ be the event that $P$ is colored properly with two colors. \end{itemize} By definition of our coloring, none of these events are allowed to occur.
 We construct a dependency graph $H$, where the vertices are the events of Types I and II, and use Theorem \ref{GeneralLovaszLocal} to show that with positive probability none of these events occur.
-For two vertices $A_1$ and $A_2$ to be adjacent in $H,$ the subgraphs corresponding to these events should have common vertices in $G.$ The dependency graph of the events in is called $H,$ where the vertices are the union of the events We call a vertex of $H$ {\it of Type i} if it corresponds to an event of Type i. \begin{obs} For any vertex $v$ in $G$, there are at most \begin{itemize} \item $d$ pairs $\{u,v\}$ associated with an event of Type I, and \item $\frac{k+1}{2}d^{k-1}$ copies of $P_k$ containing $v$, associated with an event of Type II. \end{itemize} \end{obs} \begin{proof} The first observation follows from the fact that $\Delta(G)=d.$ To see the second observation, let us label the vertices of a $P_k$ containing $v$ as $x_1,x_2,...,x_k.$ The maximum number of $P_k$'s with $x_i=v$ is $d^{k-1}.$ Considering that $1\leq i\leq k,$ there are at most $\lceil \frac{k}{2}\rceil d^{k-1}$ copies of $P_k$ containing $v$ considering the symmetric positions on the path. \end{proof} \begin{lemma} The $(i,j)^{th}$ entry of the following matrix shows an upper bound on the number of vertices of type $j$ that are adjacent to a vertex of type $i$ in $H.$
+For two vertices $A_1$ and $A_2$ to be adjacent in $H,$ the subgraphs corresponding to these events should have common vertices in $G.$ The dependency graph of the events is called $H,$ where the vertices are the union of the events.
+We call a vertex of $H$ {\it of Type i} if it corresponds to an event of Type i.
+For any vertex $v$ in $G$, there are at most \begin{itemize} \item $d$ pairs $\{u,v\}$ associated with an event of Type I, and \item $\frac{k+1}{2}d^{k-1}$ copies of $P_k$ containing $v$, associated with an event of Type II. \end{itemize} The first observation follows from the fact that $\Delta(G)=d.$ To see the second observation, let us label the vertices of a $P_k$ containing $v$ as $x_1,x_2,...,x_k.$ The maximum number of $P_k$'s with $x_i=v$ is $d^{k-1}.$ Hence, there are at most $\lceil \frac{k}{2}\rceil d^{k-1}$ copies of $P_k$ containing $v$. \begin{lemma} The $(i,j)^{th}$ entry of the following matrix shows an upper bound on the number of vertices of type $j$ that are adjacent to a vertex of type $i$ in $H.$